 Cayce's sewer system is actually more extensive and serves more customers than its water system.
-This is highly unusual, as the cost to extend sewer lines and process sewage generally exceed the cost
+This is highly unusual, as the cost to extend sewer lines and process sewage generally exceed the cost to

-Table 18Wastewater Treatment Facilities 2009 Planned: On line 2013 Treatment Plant Discharge Capacity: MGD (Million Gallons per Day) 9.5 25.0 Annual Average Volume Wastewater Treated: MGD from all sources (1) 5.5 Approximate usage by Cayce: MGD 3.3 3.5 Reserve Capacity for all sources (1) 4.0 Approximate Reserve capacity for Cayce 5.5 Approximate MGD treatment to Town16.0of Lexington and Joint-Municipal Waterand Sewer Commission (1) Includes City of Cayce, Town of Lexington, and Joint-Municipal Water and Sewer Commission Source: City of Cayce, Utilities Department, 2009.

-to deliver water.
-The reason lies in the fact that West Columbia and other water providers outside Cayce have water lines in several fringe areas, most notably the Kitty Wake Road area (previously the Anco Service area), Lake Francis, Laurel Hill, Indian River, Laurel Hill and Congaree Downs Subdivisions, and the Ramblin Road area.
+Table 18 Wastewater Treatme 2009 Planned: On line 2013 2014 Treatment Plant Discharge Capacity: MGD (Million Gallons per Day) 9.5 25.0 25.0 Annual Average Volume Wastewater Treated: MGD from all sources (1) 5.5 8.2 Approximate usage by Cayce: MGD 3.3 3.5 5.8 Reserve Capacity for all sources (1) 4.0 16.8 Approximate Reserve capacity for Cayce 5.5 Approximate MGD treatment to Town of Lexington and Joint-Municipal Water and Sewer Commission (1) Includes City of Cayce, Town of Lexington, and Joint-Municipal Water and Sewer Commission Source: City of Cayce, Utilities Department, 2009, 2014 deliver water.
+The reason lies in the fact that West Columbia and other water providers outside Cayce have water lines in several fringe areas, most notably the Kitty Wake Road area (previously the Anco Service area), Lake Francis, Laurel Hill, Indian River.
+Laurel Hill and Congaree Downs Subdivisions, and the Ramblin Road area.

-The City's wastewater treatment plant is currently (January 2009) operating at about 60 percent capacity on dry days.
-On wet days infiltration causes the system to be less efficient.
-Still, the existing plant appears to have sufficient capacity to accommodate existing and future development.
-This is not the case however, and plans are well underway to construct and have on line by 2013, a new plant capable of processing 25 MGD (million gallons per day).
-Such capacity would seem excessive in light of the City's current usage, but the new plant is not being designed for exclusive use by the City of Cayce.
-It also will receive and process, as does the existing plant, wastewater from the Town of Lexington and the Joint-Municipal Water and Sewer Commission.
-Agreements to process wastewater from these entities will entitle them to up to 16 MGD once the new plant comes on line in 2013.
+The City's old wastewater treatment plant operated at about 60 percent capacity on dry days (January 2009).
+On wet days infiltration caused the system to be less efficient.
+A new plant capable of processing 25 MGD (million gallons per day) was completed in 2013.
+Such capacity would seem excessive in light of the City's previous uses (January 2009) and current uses, but the new plant is not designed for exclusive use by the City of Cayce.
+It also receives and processes, as did the old plant, wastewater from the Town of Lexington and the Joint-Municipal Water and Sewer Commission.
+Agreements to process wastewater from these entities entitle them to up to 16 MGD.
 The remaining capacity will be reserved for the City of Cayce.
-Plans and construction schedules for the new plant, to be located next to the existing plant on Old State Road, adequately position the City to meet projected growth and development demands.
+The new plant is located next to the old plant on Old State Road and adequately positions the City to meet projected growth and development demands.